-M&E data is not of use in itself, unless it is translated into information, knowledge and ultimately shapes decisions Developing an M&E system is about building capacity and practice to gather information from the past course of action, learn from past experience, in way to orient course of action in the future.
+M&E data is not of use in itself, unless it is translated into information, knowledge and ultimately shapes decisions Developing an M&E system is about building capacity and practice to gather information from the past course of action, learn from past experience, and use data in way to orient and improve course of action in the future.

 The role of M&E is to provide reliable information to enable the decision makers "do the right things" as well as to "do things right".
-An M&E system should therefore provide information that allow:
+An M&E system should therefore provide information that allows it to:

-- to improve control and efficiency of social protection systems (relating primarily to the "internal" objectives of M&E mentioned above); as well as - to prove value and effectiveness (relating primarily to the "external" objectives of M&E mentioned above).
+- to improve control and efficiency of social protection systems (relating primarily to the "internal" objectives of M&E mentioned above); - to prove value and effectiveness (relating primarily to the "external" objectives of M&E mentioned above); - Avoid bias and track progress on inclusive and context-specific indicators for vulnerable groups; as well as - Detect unintended effects of programmes on beneficiaries and identify gaps and weaknesses in programme delivery to modify design and/or implementation practices to avoid harmful outcomes and improve results